Early Elementary Program

 Brightworks aims to empower students to see math as a space for creative problem-solving and our curriculum is designed to help students grow their flexibility and resourcefulness when solving problems.

-Students use manipulatives and drawing daily to make concrete connections between patterns, number sense, and strategies for working with numbers like keeping track of quantities, putting amounts together, taking amounts apart, organizing numbers into equal groups, etc.
+Students use manipulatives and drawing daily to make concrete connections between patterns, number sense, and strategies for working with numbers like keeping track of quantities, putting amounts together, taking amounts apart, recognizing pattern organizing numbers into equal groups, etc.

-We use resources from math educators Marilyn Burns and Jo Boeler to guide our curriculum.
-Both of these resources help us structure student's learning in a constructivist manner: students are given multiple experiences with a pattern or concept before collaborators guide them toward refining strategies to be more efficient, introducing specific strategies, and introducing the mathematical language connected to their observations.
+Both of these frameworks help us structure student's learning in a constructivist manner: students are given multiple experiences with a pattern or concept before collaborators guide them toward refining strategies to be more efficient, introducing specific strategies, and introducing the mathematical language connected to their observations.

 In addition to explicit numeracy practice, math is also woven into projects and content area explorations so that students grow to see mathematics as all around them and inextricably connected to the real world.
 From graphing heights, making geometrical patterns representing snowflakes or measuring lengths to build a store, math at Brightworks is joyful, exploratory, and gives students increasing capacity to engage with both problem solving and communicating their thinking.